pranayb/go/README.md

 ## The Open-Source Mathematics Degree

-The open-source curriculum for learning Mathematics.
+The open-source curriculum for learning mathematics.
 Foundations in theory, practice, history, and technologies, the OSMD breaks down the core competencies necessary to understand mathematics.

 ### The Internet is a good place to start before heading to university

 Resources to start with and finish on:
-Absolute no knowledge of mathematics--->Khan Academy--->PatrickJMT--->History of Mathematics(and notations)--->Wikipedia--->Foundations of Mathematics--->Wikiversity (Math portal)--->Standardized tests (SAT,GMAT,GRE- quantitative section)---> International Math Olympiad--->Numberphile videos--->Betterexplained.com--->Mathematics Software (propriety and opensource)--->Coursera---->MIT Opencourseware--->edX--->MathSciNet-->Google Scholar--->ArXiv--->Math Paper Publication--->Graduate degree in Mathematics at an elite university (with full funding).
+Absolute no knowledge of mathematics--->Khan Academy--->PatrickJMT--->History of Mathematics(and notations)--->Wikipedia--->Foundations of Mathematics--->Wikiversity (Math portal)--->Standardized tests (SAT,GMAT,GRE- quantitative section)---> International Math Olympiad--->Numberphile videos--->Betterexplained.com--->Mathematics Software (proprietary and opensource)--->Coursera---->MIT Opencourseware--->edX--->MathSciNet-->Google Scholar--->ArXiv--->Math Paper Publication--->Graduate degree in Mathematics at an elite university (with full funding).

 ### The Motivation